gouldsonium/the-modding-bungalo/_lists/csvp/guides/modification-manual.md

 4. TexGen                - *Billboards*
 5. DynDOLOD              - *Dynamic & Object LODs*

-**<ins>NOTE:</ins>** If you are using VRAMr, disable it before running TexGen and DynDOLOD.
+**<ins>NOTE:</ins>** If you are using VRAMr, disable it before running ParallaxGen, TexGen and DynDOLOD.
 If you are planning to precache grass or rerun ACMOS, only do it after xLODGen.

 ### You will also need to open the Outputs Separator and disable the following mods (see image).
 I highly recommend noting where their plugins were placed in the right pane of MO2 so you can replicate it with the Outputs you're creating.